yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 # Transaction Support
 You may add [transaction support|XAP8:Mule Event Container Transport#Transaction Support] to the Mule Service by adding the `distributed-tx-manager` and the `tx-support` tags.
 Since we are using a clustered space we will be using the [Distributed Jini Transaction Manager|XAP8:Transaction Management#Distributed Jini Transaction Manager].

-(!)
-See also the [Polling Container Transaction Support|XAP8:Polling Container#Transaction Support] for additional details.
+{% exclamation %} See also the [Polling Container Transaction Support|XAP8:Polling Container#Transaction Support] for additional details.

 See below example: